With business loans, as with personal loans, repayments are made monthly across the term of the product. E.g. 12 months, 24 months etc.

 This information shows banks and lenders how your business is performing, its stability and the risk of borrowing to you.

-Using the Funding Calculator, you’ll be able to understand what business loans you could be eligible for in seconds.
+By submitting a few details about your business and funding need, you’ll be able to understand what business loans you could be eligible for in seconds.
 Including average monthly interest payments and any additional costs associated with different funding products.

 You’ll be able to see exactly what funding your business can access by matching your Experian business credit profile and publicly available data from Companies House to calculate your funding eligibility.

 Capitalise has a panel of 100+ business lenders to help you find the best suited funding match.
 The Business Loan Calculator can help you understand what lenders would loan funds to your business so you can better understand your options.